Weber Traveler Review: Collapsible Gas Grill to Take On the Road

 Alternatives to consider

 Weber also makes the Q series that features foldable side shelves.
 There are a few models to choose from and we’ve got a guide that looks at the most popular Weber Q1200 vs the Q2200.
-Even the largest model it is smaller and more compact than the Traveler, you can purchase a foldable cart.
+Even the largest model is smaller and more compact than the Traveler, you can purchase a foldable cart

 It’s a little too small for my needs, but if you want to spend a bit less and don’t want the higher cart you get with the Traveller it’s a good option.